 Visit the Yosemite National Park Official Website for Current Info and Restrictions, Including Any Park Closures

 As you plan your 3 day Yosemite itinerary, make sure you visit the official National Park Website for Yosemite.
-Here you will see all current alerts, current closures, and you can also make a reservation to enter the park.
-Yes, you need a reservation for Yosemite!
+Here you will see all current alerts, current closures.

 Where to stay with 3 days in Yosemite